lcmd-epfl/Q-stack/README.md

 ## About [↑](#contents)

 Q-stack is a stack of codes for dedicated pre- and post-processing tasks for Quantum Machine Learning (QML).
-It is a work in progress, and will be updated soon.
+It is a work in progress.
+Stay tuned for updates!

 For now, we link to the relevant packages that will be incorporated (among others):
 - https://github.com/lcmd-epfl/azo-xcite-tools